astrofrog/rind/docs/configuration.rst

 .. note::

-   The inherited metadata is cached in the sdist, so wheels can be built from the sdist without access to the core package's ``pyproject.toml``.
+   The inherited metadata is resolved and stored in the sdist's ``pyproject.toml``, so wheels can be built from the sdist without access to the core package.

 Dependency Options
 ------------------